MSc Occupational Medicine / Course details

 |Research Methods and Data Analysis||POPH68802||15||Mandatory|

 |Fitness for Work (September)||POPH68861||15||Mandatory|

 For the latest scholarship and bursary information please visit the fees and funding page.

 Practical support and advice for current students and applicants is available from the Disability Advisory and Support Service .

-If you do intend to complete the MSc at some point during your career, we would advise that you apply for this from the start, as you do have the option of interrupting your studies or exiting early (with an option to return within five years).
+This MSc has the option of interrupting your studies or exiting early (with an option to return within five years).